vaylens/econnect-examples/README.md

 # eConnect Examples and Project Explanation
-Welcome to the eConnect examples for Compleo Charging Software.
+Welcome to the eConnect examples for vaylens.
 In this repository, you'll find a collection of sample API requests and responses that showcase the capabilities of our services.

 ## Contribute and Get Support